 When meeting with an advisor, you must bring the following:

-- Method 2 - A printed, completed Proposed Plan through Graduation.
+A printed, completed Proposed Plan through Graduation.
 You will download this document and you are expected to print it out and complete it before your appointment.
-You might need more than one sheet to make sure you account for all of your degree requirements, even if it will take more than four semesters from now — so print an extra!
+You might need more than one sheet to make sure to account for all of your degree requirements, even if it will take more than four semesters from now — so print an extra!

 Here are some resources to help you create your personalized Proposed Plan through Graduation: